 Run results actions

-You can perform several actions on your results, such as marking them as a benchmark, exporting them, and downloading their logs.
+You can perform several actions on your results, such marking them as a benchmark, exporting them, and downloading their logs.

 Email a results report

 To email a report of the load test run results, click (more options) and select Email report.
 In the dialog box that opens, enter the recipient email address and any message content you want to include.
 To send to multiple recipients, separate the email addresses with semicolons.